 The PortaBilling administrator finds these phones in the Phones/CPEs inventory and allocates them to the ABC company.
 To do this, the administrator needs to perform the following steps:

-- Open Inventory > Phones/CPEs > Phones/CPE list > look up the phones sent to the ABC company by the MAC address.
+- Open Inventory > Phones/CPEs > Phones/CPE list > filter devices that are managed by Administrator only > look up the phones sent to the ABC company by the MAC address.

-- Select the checkboxes for the needed phones and click Assign on the toolbar;
+- Select the checkboxes for the needed phones.

-- Select the ABC company in the drop-down list and click Apply.
+- Select the ABC company in the drop-down list and click Update.

 Now the IP phones that are shipped to the ABC company are allocated to this customer in PortaBilling.